Consulting Terminology: 120+ Buzzwords to Know

 Paradigm shift: A fundamental change in the way something is perceived, understood, or done.

-Parallel hire: A consultant that is hired from another company.
+Parallel hire: A consultant hired from another company or industry, as opposed to a campus hire.

-Example: The parallel hire came from Goldman Sachs.
+Example: The parallel hire came from Goldman Sachs and brought strong financial modeling skills.

-Peeling the onion: A metaphorical expression for delving deeper into an issue or problem to uncover underlying causes or layers of complexity.
+Peeling the onion: Delving deeper into an issue layer by layer to uncover root causes or hidden complexity.

 Example: We need to peel the onion to understand the root causes of the decline in customer satisfaction.